cloudaloe/hadas/README.md

 ## Inspiration and acknowledgements

 This was inspired by a general disenchantment with how IDE's are designed. <br/>
 I found no existing project doing this, so I made this.
-Lightly inspired by [Light Table] (http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/).
-The code was partly inspired by [Andrew Davey's vogue code] (https://github.com/andrewdavey/vogue).
+Lightly inspired by [Light Table] (http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/). <br/> The code was partly inspired by [Andrew Davey's vogue code] (https://github.com/andrewdavey/vogue).

+Uses:
+* Node.js
+* jQuery
+* jQuery UI
+* Knockout.js
+* Node.js nconf module
+* Node.js optimist module
+* Node.js node-static module
+* Node.js socket.io module

 ## License